linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 ### Double and Single Quotes

 Colons, quotes, commas, and other punctuation are all part of YAML's syntax.
 When using them in string values, special attention is required.
-You can use both single quotes (`''`) and double quotes (`""`) in YAML.

 - When using a string value, you don't need to use quotes, but you can use quotes to force a numerical value to be interpreted as a string.
 - Use quotes to ensure special characters are not parsed.
 - Use double quotes when you want to parse escape codes, like `\n`.
-Single quotes will not parse escape codes.
+If single quotes are used, escape codes are note parsed.

 ## Diving Deeper